yc-alex-xu/go/README.md

   A golang project & its dev Env
   * based on beego
-  * dev using  docker image of go/beego
-  * run inside docker image
+  * can run/deliver as docker image